Hubbins67/NCS-DS-Custom/index.rst

 Getting Started
 ---------------

-Welcome to the Nutanix Consolidated Storage Bootcamp!
+Welcome to the NCS-DS Workshop!

 This workbook accompanies an instructor-led session that introduces Nutanix Files, File Analytics, Objects, and many common management tasks.
 Each section has a lesson and an exercise to give you hands-on practice.
 The instructor explains the exercises and answers any additional questions that you may have.